lumgcomp/RoboCup-pathfinding-Sim/README.md

 This program is designed to:

-- **Visualize Pathfinding Algorithms**: Show how different algorithms solve the pathfinding problem in real-time.
+- **Visualise Pathfinding Algorithms**: Show how different algorithms solve the pathfinding problem in real-time.
 - **Enable Comparisons**: Compare algorithm performance based on speed and efficiency in navigating a graph-based environment.

 ---